 The Intune App SDK, available for both iOS and Android, enables your app for Intune app protection policies.
 It strives to minimize the amount of code changes required from the app developer.
-You will find that you can enable most of the SDK's features without changing your app’s behavior.
-For enhanced end-user and IT administrator experience, you can utilize our APIs to customize your app behavior for features that require your app participation.
+You'll find that you can enable most of the SDK's features without changing your app’s behavior.
+For enhanced end-user and IT administrator experience, you can utilize the APIs to customize your app behavior for features that require your app participation.

 Once you have enabled your app for app protection policies, IT administrators can deploy these policies to protect their corporate data within the app.

 The following are examples of Intune app protection features that can be enabled with the SDK.